Prehistoric Cyprus: Late Bronze Age

-The beginning of the Late Bronze Age does not differ from the closing years of the previous period.
+The beginning of the Late Bronze Age does not differ from the closing years of previous period.
 Unrest, tension and anxiety mark all these years, probably because of some sort of engagement with the Hyksos, who ruled Egypt at this time but were expelled from there in the mid-1500s BC.
-Soon afterwards peaceful conditions prevailed in the Eastern Mediterranean that witnessed a flowering of trade relations and the growing of urban centres.
+Soon afterwards peaceful conditions prevailed in the Eastern Mediterranean which saw a flowering of trade relations and the growing of urban centres.
 Chief among them was Enkomi, near modern Famagusta, though several other harbour towns also sprang up along the southern coast of Cyprus.
 Around 1500 BC, Thutmose III claimed Cyprus and imposed a tax on the island.

-Literacy was introduced to Cyprus with the Cypro-Minoan syllabary, a derivation from Cretan Linear A. It was first used in early phases of the late Bronze Age (LCIB, 14th century BC) and continued in use for c.
-400 years into the LC IIIB, maybe up to the second half of the 11th century BC.
+Literacy was introduced to Cyprus with the Cypro-Minoan syllabary, a derivation from Cretan Linear A. It was first used in early phases of the late Bronze Age (LCIB, 14th century BC) and continued in use for around 400 years into the LC IIIB, maybe up to the second half of the 11th century BC.
 It likely evolved into the Cypriot syllabary.

 The Late Cypriot (LC) IIC (1300–1200 BC) was a time of local prosperity.
 Cities were rebuilt on a rectangular grid plan, like Enkomi, where the town gates now correspond to the grid axes and numerous grand buildings front the street system or newly founded.
 Great official buildings (constructed from ashlar-masonry) point to increased social hierarchisation and control.
 Some of these buildings contain facilities for processing and storing olive oil, like at Maroni-Vournes and "building X" at Kalavassos-Ayios Dhimitrios.
 Other ashlar-buildings are known from Palaeokastro.
 A Sanctuary with a horned altar constructed from ashlar-masonry has been found at Myrtou-Pigadhes, other temples have been located at Enkomi, Kition and Kouklia (Palaepaphos).
-Both the regular layout of the cities and the new masonry techniques find their closest parallels in Syria, especially in Ugarit (modern Ras Shamra).

-Rectangular corbelled tombs point to close contacts with Syria and Palestine as well.
+Rectangular corbelled tombs point to close contact with Syria and Canaan (probably around the emergence of ancient Israelites) as well.
 The practice of writing spread, and tablets in the Cypro-Minoan script have been found on the mainland as well (Ras Shamra).
 Ugaritic texts from Ras Shamra and Enkomi mention "Ya", the Assyrian name of Cyprus, that thus seems to have been in use already in the late Bronze Age.